the-fool/thomasruble.com/content/blog/realtime-with-django-channels.md

 # Implementation Decision

-To play with WebSockets in Django, there [are](https://django-websocket-redis.readthedocs.io/en/latest/) [options](https://github.com/GetBlimp/django-websocket-request).
-But going forward it seems pretty safe to assert that Channels is going to be the _de jure_ solution, as well as _de facto_.
+To play with WebSockets in Django, [there are options](https://djangopackages.org/grids/g/websockets/).
+But it seems pretty safe to assert that Channels is going to be the _de jure_ solution, as well as _de facto_.

 But what about our timeout intervals?